How is ADPKD diagnosed?

 Health, life and disability insurance coverage vary between countries and may influence your decision to have genetic testing.
 In the United States, the Affordable Care Act has guaranteed health insurance for all regardless of any preexisting conditions.
 This does not guarantee life or disability coverage.

-In the absence of an effective treatment or cure, a diagnosis of PKD should be carefully considered and discussed with your doctor.
+A diagnosis of PKD should be carefully considered and discussed with your doctor.

 Should I be tested?